Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Nvidia Titan Xp should be much faster than the Radeon RX 6650 XT in general. (explain)
+Memory BandwidthPerformance-wise, the Nvidia Titan Xp should theoretically be much better than the Radeon RX 6650 XT in general. (explain)

-Texel RateThe Nvidia Titan Xp will be quite a bit (more or less 44%) more effective at texture filtering than the Radeon RX 6650 XT. (explain)
+Texel RateThe Nvidia Titan Xp will be quite a bit (approximately 44%) better at AF than the Radeon RX 6650 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison